 The best advice that can be given is to take plenty of care until you are used to the system.
 The most dangerous turn is now a left hand turn across the flow of traffic.

-• If you are at a junction that appears complicated watch and try and understand what other drivers do – they will likely understand what they’re doing.
+- If you are at a junction that appears complicated watch and try and understand what other drivers do – they will likely know what they’re doing

 There are other rules which may apply, such as in France right hand drive cars must adjust their headlights to prevent them dazzling drivers of oncoming cars.
 Beam converters can be obtained from most garages and petrol stations.
 Also in France a flash of the headlights means “I am coming through with priority” not “please come through” as it would in the UK.